urwid/urwid/docs/manual/userinput.rst

 the :meth:`get_input` or :meth:`get_input_nonblocking` methods as a list.
 Window resize events are also included in the user input.

-The :class:`MainLoop` class will take this input and pass each item to the widget methods :meth:`keypress` or :meth:`mouse_event`.
-You may filter input (possibly removing or altering it) before it is passed to the widgets, or can catch unhandled input by passing functions into the :class:`MainLoop` constructor.
-If the window was resized :class:`MainLoop` will query the new display size and update the screen.
+The :class:`~urwid.main_loop.MainLoop` class will take this input and pass each item to the widget methods :meth:`keypress` or :meth:`mouse_event`.
+You may filter input (possibly removing or altering it) before it is passed to the widgets, or can catch unhandled input by passing functions into the :class:`~urwid.main_loop.MainLoop` constructor.
+If the window was resized :class:`~urwid.main_loop.MainLoop` will query the new display size and update the screen.

 There may be more than one keystroke or mouse event processed at a time, and each is sent as a separate item in the list.